-Travelers only need to bring their own personal supplies, daypack, and a sleeping bag.
-If you do not have a sleeping bag, these can be rented in Cusco for a reasonable rate (~$10 per night).
+Travelers only need to bring their own personal items and a daypack.
 A duffle bag will be provided for your belongings on the Inca trail so travelers do not need to bring a large backpack unless desired.
 Proper sun gear, layers of comfortable trekking clothes, trekking poles, mosquito repellent, hiking shoes, a flashlight, a camera, and 1-2 refillable water bottles are recommended.
 Rain gear is also recommended during the wet season (December-March) and cold weather gear (warm jacket, thermals, hat and gloves) is recommended for the dry season (especially June-August).

 What do I need to carry?

 We recommend that travelers carry the items that they will need each day while hiking such as water, snacks, camera and film.
 Porters will carry all of your other supplies including camping equipment, clothes, sleeping bags, etc. We generally ask travelers to bring only the belongings that they will need for the trail and leave any unneeded luggage at the hotel in Cusco or the Sacred Valley.
 To prevent porters from becoming overloaded, we ask all travelers to limit their personal belongings to 15 lbs for the hike.